sel8888/harmonic-shape-transform-2026-koncept/README.md

 Commercial use, proprietary redistribution, or closed-source modifications are not permitted.
 Any reuse or modification must remain open-source under GPL‑3.0 and must credit the original author.

-Commercial licensing available upon request
+Commercial licensing available upon request.
+Contact the author for closed‑source or commercial use.